netreconlab/parse-hipaa/README.md

 You will still need to setup the following on your own to be fully HIPAA compliant:

-- [ ] Encryption in transit - you will need to complete the process with LetsEncrypt
+- [ ] Encryption in transit - you will need to [complete the process](https://github.com/netreconlab/parse-hipaa#deploying-on-a-real-system) with Nginx and LetsEncrypt
 - [ ] Encryption at rest - Mount to your own encrypted storage drive (Linux and macOS have API's for this) and store the drive in a "safe" location
 - [ ] Be sure to do anything else HIPAA requires